Arbitrary high-order unconditionally stable methods for reaction-diffusion equations with inhomogeneous boundary condition via Deferred Correction: Introduction

-In practice, the space-discretization of time-evolution PDEs leads to a stiff IVP of large dimension (we recall that a stiff problem is a problem extremely hard to solve by standard explicit step-by-step methods (see, e.g., \cite{spijker1996stiffness}).
-To avoid overly small time steps, accurate approximate solutions for these IVPs require high order time-stepping methods having good stability properties (A-stable methods are of great interest).
+In practice, the space-discretization of time-evolution PDEs leads to a stiff IVP of large dimension (we recall that a stiff problem is a problem extremely hard to solve by standard explicit methods (see, e.g., \cite{spijker1996stiffness}).
+To avoid overly small time steps, accurate approximate solutions for these IVPs require high order time-stepping methods having good stability properties (A-stable methods satisfying B-convergence property are of great interest).
 Backward differentiation formulae (BDF) of order 1 and 2 are commonly used according to their A-stability.
 However, BDF methods of order 3 and higher lack stability properties (e.g. for systems with complex eigenvalues).
-Moreover, Runge-Kutta methods applied to such IVPs have order of convergence reduced to 1 or 2 (see \cite{sanz1986convergence}), and are inefficient when the IVPs are stiffer.
+Moreover, Runge-Kutta methods applied to such IVPs require high computational cost and are prone to order reduction (see \cite{sanz1986convergence} or the section 2.12 of reference \cite{kennedy2016diagonally} that reviews papers dealing with order reduction about RK methods in the case of time-evolution PDEs).
+The paper \cite{alonso2002runge} propose a strategy to avoid order reduction for RK methods applied to linear boundary value problems, but the resulting schemes loose unconditional stability.